prolific-oss/cli/README.md

 <details>
 <summary>Installation via Docker</summary>

 By using [Docker](http://docker.com), you will not require any dependencies on your host machine.
-You will need to be given access to the `prolificac` Docker account, so you can pull a private repo.

 ```shell
 $ docker run \